Thanksgiving Tournament Rules

 b.
 Differential ‐ For ALL games ‐ Subtracting goals scored against from goals scored, the positions being determined in order of the greatest surplus.

-c.
+e.
 Quotient – For ALL games ‐ Dividing the goals scored by the goals scored against, the positions being determined in order of the greatest quotient.
 A quotient involving dividing by zero (0) has higher standing than a quotient from dividing by any number other than zero (0).
 Where two or more teams have no goals against and the quotient tie‐breaker is required, the teams shall be ranked high to low in descending order of “goals scored”.

-e.
+g.
 Quickest first goal – The team that scored the quickest goal in round robin play shall be ranked highest.

 Step 3: If the above procedure does not break the tie, positions for the purpose of advancement shall be determined by coin flip administered by the Tournament Directed and witnessed by representatives from each tied team.

-Note: Forfeits – If a team forfeits any of its games and becomes involved in any tie‐breaking formula to determine its eligibility to advance, the team shall be declared to have forfeited all games in round robin play and the games recorded as 1‐0 victories for the non‐offending team.
+Note: Forfeits – If a team forfeits any of its games, and becomes involved in any tie‐breaking formula to determine its eligibility to advance, the team shall be declared to have forfeited all games in round robin play and the games recorded as 1‐0 victories for the non‐offending team.

-Administration of the above procedures will be conducted by the Official Tournament Scorekeeper and only those results will official.
+Administration of the above procedures will be conducted by the Official Tournament Scorekeeper and only those results will be official.
 Any interpretation of procedure will be provided by the Tournament Director whose decision will be final.

-ACFYHA – 2022 Thanksgiving Tournament (11‐16‐2022)
+ACFYHA – 2023 Thanksgiving Tournament (11‐13‐2023)

 Confirm Delete